Get help and advice from UCU

 - If a member joins the Union at the earliest opportunity (and in any event no later than 30 days after taking up qualifying employment).

-Each request for assistance from members of less than 90 days standing will be assessed on its merits, subject to Branch resources, and on a case by case basis.
-For example, there may be issues of collective significance for the Branch.
-In any case the final decision rests with SUCU Committee.
+Each request for assistance from members of less than 90 days standing will be assessed on its merits, subject to Branch resources, and on a case-by-case basis.
+For example, if there may be issues of collective significance for the Branch.
+In any case, the final decision rests with the SUCU Committee.

 Education Support Partnership

-- One-to-one coaching: personalised practical and emotional support via a secure email system.
+- One-to-one coaching via a secure email system.

-- Information, advice and support material: news, guides and factsheets on relevant topics such as well-being, work-life balance, workload problems, stress management, coping with bereavement, and dealing with difficult people.
+- Information, advice and support resources on topics such as: well-being, work-life balance, workload problems, stress management, coping with bereavement, and dealing with difficult people.

 - Financial assistance: a needs-based grants and loans programme.

 - Money management advice: individually tailored strategies to address financial difficulties, restructure debt and secure benefits.